NiNjOsTo/HE-Task/README.md

 - Add "mark as sold out" field to all tables (slot,date,variant,package) so admins/agents can set packages as sold out manually.
 - Optimize get all pacakges endpoint.
 - Create new endpoint to get only active packages with future dates.
+- Create new endpoint to update a variant's title and description.

 #### **Bonus points for writing unit tests.**